dwyl/proposal-draft/README.md

 We are a *community* of people passionate about using technology to solve real problems.
-In addition to the ***London-based team*** we have people contributing *remotely* to our project(s) from Argentina, Brazil, Canada, Colombia, Estonia, New Zealand, Portugal, South Africa & USA
+In addition to the ***London-based team*** we have people contributing *remotely* to our project(s) from Argentina, Australia, Brazil, Canada, China, Colombia, Estonia, New Zealand, Portugal, South Africa & USA
 (*the list grows daily*).

 ![dwyl who](https://cloud.githubusercontent.com/assets/194400/10739317/9966f0ac-7c13-11e5-8ff1-3c1ffa78a401.png)